 When looking for energy efficient appliances for your home, you need to look out for the energy ratings label on appliances and consider the size of the appliance that you require.

-It is best to look for the product which has the best energy rating and also matches the size you require.
+It is best to check energy labels on products and look for the product with the best energy rating for the size you require.

 Watch our video to see how to manage the cost of using electrical appliances in your home.

 On average UK households spend £30 a year powering appliances left in standby mode.

 This is the energy used by certain appliances when not in use and not switched off at the plug.
 As well as standby power, other new additions to the average household’s collection of electrical goods such as broadband modems, broadband routers, digi-boxes and telephones use low levels of electricity when not in use.
 These are not items that we tend to think to turn off, but can gradually go on to consume a great deal of electricity over the year.
 For instance, a broadband modem router can consume as much as £8 worth of electricity if left on for an entire year.